EDITOR’S NOTE: A version of this article appeared on the Edmodo blog at this link.

 The answer, it turns out, is much higher than you might expect.
 As one counselor says, “My students are probably up to 20 or so essays between Honors colleges, the Common App, colleges using college-specific application platforms, scholarship essays, and specific program essays.”
 And in our experience, it’s common now for students to have to write 12-20 essays as part of their process.

 How Many College Admissions Essays Will I Have to Write?

 Why so many essays?
 There are many reasons:

 - More universities have added supplementary essays or questions to their applications, even if they use the Common App or the Coalition Application.
-This is because additional essays serve as a measure of a student’s “demonstrated interest” in a college: enabling the college to gauge the likelihood that you’ll accept their offer of admission.
+They require these additional essays in part because supplemental essays serve as a measure of a student’s “demonstrated interest” in a college: enabling the college to gauge the likelihood that you’ll accept their offer of admission.

-- Many universities – such as the Universities of California or Texas – use their own application system instead of the Common App or Coalition Application.
+- Many universities – such as the Universities of California or Texas – use college-specific application systems instead of the Common App or Coalition Application.
 Using different application systems usually creates the need for additional essays.

 - Colleges often add required essays for applications to honors programs or programs in the arts or engineering.